shamond/KNI/README.md

 # KNI
-This is project created by Bartek intel realsense this is camera of depth determining lines based on the depth camera
+This is project created by Bartek intel realsense this is camera of depth here it's my propose to determining lines with this device